 Project Interchange participants gain direct, in-depth exposure to Israel’s diverse population, democratic system of government and complex strategic and societal dilemmas through:

-Founded in 1982, Project Interchange maintains an alumni network of over 6,000 influential voices spanning 89 countries and all 50 U.S. states.
+Founded in 1982, Project Interchange maintains an alumni network of approximately 6,000 influential voices spanning over 100 countries and all 50 U.S. states.
 With the support of affiliates around the world, Project Interchange conducts ongoing alumni programming and outreach on key issues relating to Israel and the region.
 Project Interchange participants reflect an understanding of Israel that could only come from first-hand experience, and which is expressed through their news reporting and analysis, policy positions, speeches, business activities and enduring connections with Israeli leaders and institutions.

 Project Interchange relies on donors who support its unique purpose and the measurable results its programs yield.